Hoghton Tower and Hoghton Bottoms Walk

 To extend your walking from the tower continue along the Witton Weavers Way to visit the pretty Belmont Reservoir where there are some waterside walking trails.

 If you were to head south along the trail there are a few local walking highlights around Tockholes.
-You could enjoy a lakeside stroll along Roddlesworth Reservoir and then a climb to the splendid viewpoint at Darwen Tower.
+You could enjoy a lakeside stroll along Roddlesworth Reservoir and then a climb to the splendid viewpoint at Darwen Tower or Great Hill.

 For more walking ideas in the area see the Lancashire Walks page.